We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 There are many types of knee braces.
 Some may offer more support for a particular area of the knee.

-- Functional braces: Reduce instability in the knee and protect and support the knee joint following an injury.
+- Functional braces: These reduce instability in the knee and protect and support the knee joint following an injury.

 - Prophylactic braces: People can wear these braces to help prevent or reduce the severity of knee injuries during contact sports.

-- Patellofemoral braces: Resist lateral displacement of the knee cap, decrease knee pain, and maintain alignment of the knee ligament.
+- Patellofemoral braces: These resist lateral displacement of the kneecap, decrease knee pain, and maintain alignment of the knee ligament.

-- Rehabilitative braces: Allow a person to have protected movement following an injured or surgically repaired knee.
+- Rehabilitative braces: These allow a person to have protected movement following an injury to or a surgical repair of the knee.

-The researchers of this study note that newer innovations in knee braces may add additional types and subtypes of braces that better describe their function.
-Therefore, people may wish to speak with their physical therapist or doctor to discuss which knee brace to use.
+The authors of the study note that newer innovations in knee braces may add additional types and subtypes of braces that better describe their function.
+Therefore, people may wish to consult a physical therapist or another doctor to discuss which knee brace to use.

 Knee braces can be a helpful therapeutic tool to provide support and pain management.
-A person or their doctor may consider knee braces to help with one or more of the following issues:
+A person or a doctor may consider knee braces to help with one or more of the following issues: